 - Use fresh or dried ginger to spice up any fish recipe.

 - You can even add it to your soup (grind it along with your tomatoes and pepper) or add little ginger powder to your beans (as one of my friends usually does).

 Ginger – Nutritional Profile

-Ginger provides a variety of vitamins and minerals and are listed below for your information:
+Ginger provides a variety of vitamins and minerals and is listed below for your information: